Danny Yee >> Travelogues >> Oxford Blog >> Transport

 a parked car blocking half the footway

 Removing the parking is likely to make it harder to cross Hollow Way away from the signal crossing.
-It will alleviate risks created by parked vehicles blocking visibility, but will increase the effective crossing distances in several places.
+It may alleviate risks created by parked vehicles blocking visibility, but at the expense of increasing the effective crossing distance.
 And the current alternating streams of traffic leave gaps long enough for crossing in reasonable comfort; it is likely to be harder to find a gap to cross in steadier streams of two-way traffic.
 (Note that this also affects people cycling across Hollow Way, especially between Salegate Lane and Fern Hill Rd and between Crescent and Marshall Roads, both of which are LCWIP cycling routes.)

 There is a signal crossing at the B480 junction, and one just north of Fern Hill Rd, but Horspath Rd junction only has a signal crossing on the northern side of the junction.
 The presence of shops and side entries all along this stretch of Hollow Way mean there are many locations where people want to cross.

-This scheme would bring gains for cycling.
+This scheme would bring overall gains for cycling.
 Currently parked cars block visibility, force people cycling to merge with motor traffic, pose a danger when pulling into or out of parking spaces, and create dooring risks; and some drivers don't treat cycles as full participants in the directional alternation.
-But faster moving motor traffic would increase the risk of close-passes — the faster people are driving, the more likely they are to force an overtake rather than wait behind someone cycling.
+But faster moving motor traffic would both increase danger directly and make close-passes more likely — the faster people are driving, the more likely they are to force an overtake rather than wait behind someone cycling.

 The parking removal is likely to reduce the queues at the current pinch points, at the expense of longer peak hour queues at the B480 traffic lights.
 The queues at the Horspath Rd junction are likely to clear each cycle, even in peak hour.
 So it will mostly reduce peak hour delays to northbound cars and buses and "shoulder" delays in both directions.